amoako-franque/the_notes_app/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the ISC License

-## 👨‍💻 Author

-Built with ❤️ by the development team

-## 📞 Support
+## Support

 For issues and questions:

 - Open an issue on GitHub
 - Check the troubleshooting section above
 - Review MongoDB and Node.js documentation